On Markowitz's pseudodistance for conformal manifolds: Introduction

 \begin{theorem} Let $(M,[g])$ be a conformal manifold.
-Then the following properties are equivalent: \begin{enumerate} \item $M$ is Markowitz hyperbolic, that is, $\delta_M$ is a distance. \item $\delta_M$ induces the standard topology on $M$. \item $\delta_M$ is locally equivalent to a (hence any) Riemannian distance. \item $F_M$ is locally bounded below by a Riemannian norm restricted to $C(TM)$. \item The family $\PPL(I,M)$ of projectively parametrized lightlike geodesics $\gamma:I\to M$ is equicontinuous with respect to some Riemannian distance on $M$. \item (If $M$ is conformally flat) The family $\Conf(\D^{p,q},M)$ of conformal maps $\D^{p,q}\to M$ is equicontinuous. \end{enumerate} In that case, the Markowitz distance $\delta_M$ is a length metric on $M$. \end{theorem}
+Then the following properties are equivalent: \begin{enumerate} \item $M$ is Markowitz hyperbolic, that is, $\delta_M$ is a distance. \item $\delta_M$ induces the standard topology on $M$. \item $\delta_M$ is locally equivalent to a (hence any) Riemannian distance. \item $F_M$ is locally bounded below by a Riemannian norm restricted to $C(TM)$. \item The family $\PPL(I,M)$ of projectively parametrized lightlike geodesics $\gamma:I\to M$ is equicontinuous, with respect to some distance on $M$ that is locally equivalent to a Riemannian distance. \item (If $M$ is conformally flat) The family $\Conf(\D^{p,q},M)$ of conformal maps $\D^{p,q}\to M$ is equicontinuous, with respect to some distance on $M$ that is locally equivalent to a Riemannian distance. \end{enumerate} In that case, the Markowitz distance $\delta_M$ is a length metric on $M$. \end{theorem}